markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 - Versioning and Logging
 - Building a Python package with the model

  in section 6 we will continue building on from Section 4, where we wrote the code for deployment.

-We will create a simple application to train a model and to make predictions with it.
+- We will create a simple application to train a model and to make predictions with it.

-We will discuss about Gotchas to capture data incompatibility and you will learn to use versioning and logging in your application.
-You will also learn how to build the model into a Python package.
+- We will discuss about Gotchas to capture data incompatibility and
+- You will learn to use versioning and logging in your application.
+- You will also learn how to build the model into a Python package.
 All key aspects of modern deployment.

 ## Section 7: Serving the Model via REST API